Note: Click here for more information on creating an Auto Attendant in Account Manager, the legacy version of Configuration Manager.

 - Time Zone

-- Select Edit under Business Hours to setup your Auto Attendant schedule.
+- Select Create new schedule by clicking the drop down menu under Business Hours to set up your Auto Attendant schedule.
 This allows you to create different rules to be used during or outside of business hours.

 - Click the Pencil icon next to the day of the week you wish to edit.